Modern Slavery Statement

 Organisational Structure and Supply Chains

-Sopra Steria Limited’s Approach to Preventing Slavery and Human Trafficking
+Sopra Steria’s Approach to Preventing Modern Slavery

 Relevant Policies